Perth-Artifactory/website/_pages/membership.md

 ## Gift memberships

 Our full/concession membership can be purchased as a gift [here](https://artifactory.tidyhq.com/public/shop/products).
 Once purchased we will get in contact with you to organise the details.
-Receipients of gift memberships go through the same application process as other members.
+Recipients of gift memberships go through the same application process as other members.

 ## Who can be a member?